martinduke/quic-version-alt-svc-parameter/draft-duke-httpbis-quic-version-alt-svc.md

 Alt-Svc header field or the ALTSVC frame.
 This includes a protocol name, which reuses codepoints from the Application-Layer Protocol Negotiation (ALPN) TLS extension {{?RFC7301}}.
-Servers can advertise multiple alternatives, in which case the order reflects the servers preferences (the first value being the most preferred).
+Servers can advertise multiple alternatives, in which case the order reflects the server's preferences (the first value being the most preferred).

 Clients can ignore alternative services, or pick one at their discretion.
-A client might use any details from the advertisement, in addition to out of band information, in determining if an alternative is suitable or preferred. the properties of another.
+A client might use any details from the advertisement, in addition to out of band information, in determining if an alternative is suitable or preferred.

 While ALPN was originally intend to allow multiple applications to utilize TLS or DTLS on the same IP address and TCP or UDP port, ALPN can also usefully